sebastiancarlos/yas-bdsm/README.md

 You can think of `yas-bdsm eject` as your safeword.
 It will turn all your symlinked dotfiles in your home folder into full-fledged files.
 Then you are on your own.

+#### 7. Can I install into another user's home folder?

+Sure!
+For example, `sudo yas-dbsm` will install into the root user's home folder.

 #### 7. Why not [YADM](https://yadm.io/)?

 I don't particularly appreciate that it wraps around git.
 YAS-BDSM lets you handle version control as you please.